 Two Hours - (Sound gross, sure.
 But remember that soft, ripened cheeses are made with the help of bacteria.)
 So if you're being extra cautious, follow the USDA guidelines that recommend you toss perishable foods, including soft cheese, that have been left out at room temperature for longer than two hours.

 How to Properly store Cheese Fondue:

 Just refrigerate.
-Although freezing some cheese will probably alter a bit its taste, especially when it has been cooked and melted, you can definitely freeze your fondue cheese and reuse it in a short time frame (2 months), it will still be great!
+Although freezing some cheese will probably alter its taste a bit, especially when it has been cooked and melted, you can freeze your fondue cheese and reuse it in a short timeframe (2 months).
+It will still be great!

 What to do with Leftover Cheese Fondue?

 - In a sundae

 - In a cup

 What other Foods can I use for Dipping other than Pitas?

 - Cherry Tomatoes